I’ve spent a lot of time discussing the importance of the foods that you eat and their connection with your thyroid in the past.

 This study followed close to 20,000 people over 14 years and found that there was a high association between the consumption of heavily/ultra-processed foods and your risk of death from all causes.

 So what can a study that isn’t specific to thyroid patients tell us about what you should be eating or not be eating as a thyroid patient?

 Even though the focus of this study focuses on processed foods and how processed foods impact mortality (your risk of dying from all causes) it is still relevant to thyroid patients for many reasons.

 - Processed foods may cause gut damage (2) leading to decreased thyroid function

-- Processed foods may increase your risk of developing autoimmune disease (remember: the #1 cause of thyroid disease is autoimmune thyroiditis)
+- Processed foods may increase your risk of developing autoimmune diseases (remember: the #1 cause of thyroid disease is autoimmune thyroiditis)

-- Processed foods may result in inflammation (3) and thus worsening thyroid function through T4 to T3 conversion inhibition (4)
+- Processed foods may result in inflammation (3) and thus worsen thyroid function through T4 to T3 conversion inhibition (4)

 - Processed foods may be low in specific micronutrients (5) (such as iodine) which limit thyroid function and lead to minor nutrient deficiencies (6)

 - Processed foods lead to weight gain (7) which directly inhibits thyroid function (8)